needle-mirror/com.unity.services.authentication/README.md

     * If you attempt to link when there is already an Apple account linked to this account, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountLinkLimitExceeded`.
     * If you attempt to unlink without being authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
     * If you attempt to unlink without having an Apple external id in the player's PlayerInfo, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientUnlinkExternalIdNotFound`.
+* `AuthenticationService.Instance.UnlinkAppleGameCenterAsync()`
+  * This function attempts to unlink the AppleGameCenter account using the external id from the player's PlayerInfo.
+  * Use `AuthenticationService.Instance.GetPlayerInfoAsync()` to load all of your player's external ids.
+  * If you attempt to link when there is already an AppleGameCenter account linked to this account, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountLinkLimitExceeded`.
+  * If you attempt to unlink without being authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
+  * If you attempt to unlink without having an AppleGameCenter external id in the player's PlayerInfo, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientUnlinkExternalIdNotFound`.
 * `AuthenticationService.Instance.UnlinkWithGoogleAsync()`
     * This function attempts to unlink the Google account using the external id from the player's PlayerInfo.
     * If you attempt to link when there is already a Google account linked to this account, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountLinkLimitExceeded`.